Best trails in William Bay National Park

 Are there any trails with scenic mountain peak views in William Bay National Park?

-Yes, there is one trail with a scenic mountain peak view in William Bay National Park: Elephant Rocks to Lights Beach Loop.
+Yes, there are 3 trails with scenic mountain peak views in William Bay National Park, including Elephant Rocks to Lights Beach Loop, Bibbulmun Track: William Bay to Denmark, and Bibbulmun Track: Boat Harbour to William Bay.

 Are there any trails with beaches in William Bay National Park?

-Yes, there are 3 trails with beaches in William Bay National Park, including Lights Beach to Waterfall Beach, Elephant Rocks to Lights Beach Loop, and Elephant Rocks to Parrys Beach.
+Yes, there are 5 trails with beaches in William Bay National Park, including Lights Beach to Waterfall Beach, Elephant Rocks to Lights Beach Loop, Bibbulmun Track: William Bay to Denmark, Bibbulmun Track: Boat Harbour to William Bay, and Elephant Rocks to Parrys Beach.

 Are there any trails with scenic viewpoints in William Bay National Park?